SceneSyncLV/scenesynclv-public/README.md

 - Genre dropdown and "Cheap only" toggle powered by Supabase events table (see `Filters`)
 - Ad-slot skeletons: every 4th event card reserves a 300×250 slot (see `EventCard`)

+## Usage

+- Use the genre dropdown and "Cheap only" checkbox to filter the event list in real time.
+- Events are fetched live from Supabase and sorted by date.
+- Each event card shows title, venue, date, price, and flyer thumbnail (if available).

 📂 Requires public Supabase storage bucket named flyers (already created).

 ---